 We provide healthy, nutritious and nourishing groceries, farm fresh produce, toiletries, household goods, adult educational classes and resources that are designed to help these families move forward.
 Many working families are in financial crisis in food insecure households and simply cannot afford the wholesome, nutritious fresh foods to feed their family.
 This allows families to save money to pay their monthly bills and expenses, pay down debt, medical bills, make essential repairs and offset the consequences of the downward economy.
 Bentley Community Services, Inc., being unable to serve all of the needy families referred to it, reserves the right, in its sole discretion, to determine those families it will serve.
 We do not serve families who are receiving food stamps (SNAP), welfare, TANF, housing or childcare assistance.

 We are financially responsible and practice food sustainability.
 The accountability model of food assistance is what we do and we just lead by the heart.
-By having the participant families volunteer several hours of their time on a rotation basis, we foster their desire to give back, responsibility and a sense of ownership.
+By having the participant families volunteer several hours of their time on a rotation basis, we foster their desire to give back as we serve one another in our community.
 Our desire is to provide a hand up, not a hand out and serve families that have the will to change their situation.
 BCS’ unique model of service delivery is founded on a belief that true charity comes from empowering each individual to restore his or her capacity to be self-sufficient, and that the most effective way to accomplish this process is within the context of a community in which participants work together to attain their goals.

+Bentley pickups donations from generous businesses, individuals, farms, wholesalers, distributors, retailers, dairies, bakeries and restaurants.
+We help support numerous families each week supplementing their income, enabling them to get on the fast rack to recovery as they volunteer on rotation to support others in our community.
 We serve as a re-distributor of donated product, redistributing donated surplus food and basic needs through a program in which each selected family provides a few hours on a rotation basis offering helping hands in volunteer service in support of BCS operations helping keep costs down.
-This innovative BCS program uses a “self-help” model in which the beneficiaries are also partners in running the organization.
-By providing this avenue of exchange and accountability by giving back to the organization, we foster responsibility and the sense of caring and community.
+The innovative BCS program uses a “self-help” model in which the beneficiaries are also partners in running the organization.
+By providing this avenue of exchange and accountability by giving back to the organization, we foster responsibility, caring and community.

-Practicing food sustainability, we donate to other agencies in need when we have surplus of provisions, inviting them to pick up at our location, providing nourishment and sustenance to their vulnerable populations, as we help feed many additional families from numerous communities.
+Practicing food sustainability, we keep good foods out of the landfill, addressing food waste and hunger as we currently handle 10-12 tons of foods monthly.
+When we have surplus of certain product, we donate to other agencies in need inviting them to pick up at our location, providing nourishment and sustenance to their vulnerable populations, as we help feed many additional families from numerous communities.